MIMUW-RL/unity-ml-agents_hide-and-seek/README.md

 ```
 ./unity-ml-agents_hide-and-seek.x86_64 [game_params=<path/to/game_params_config.json>] [arena_params=<path/to/arena_params_config.json>]
 ```
-Note that checkpoints for inference cannot be loaded using game controller configs.
+Note that checkpoints for inference cannot be loaded using game controller JSON configs.

 ## Training
 To run training, use the `Scenes/Training` scene.
 You can adjust the number of training platforms by simply deleting or duplicating platform objects and stacking them vertically.